 Open NoodleTools from a customized link for your school, which looks similar to this:

 ...where “abc” in the URL would be replaced by your school’s/district’s Office 365 domain.
 Note that if your “student” domain is different than your “teacher” domain, there would be two separate URLs for this purpose.

-Alternatively, you can enter your Office 365 email address under the "Access via G Suite / Office 365" area of the main login screen (on the right side), then click the button "Sign In with Office 365" below it.
+Alternatively, you can sign in under "Access via G Suite / Office 365" area of the main login screen (on the right side).
+Click the button "Sign in with Office 365."